 Well, shit, I thought, that white wrought iron bed frame was as good as gone.
 My daughter could sleep on an ikea toddler bed like every other four year old.
 I’d be damned if some ghost was going to follow me home from the dump.

 “You’re poor dog,” I said, reminding myself to be empathetic.
 “But who is Elizabeth?”

 “My son was home this past summer for the weekend with his wife and my five year old granddaughter, Milly.
 We were grilling and having drinks on the porch with Milly playing in the yard.
 I came inside to fill another pitcher of sangria when I saw my granddaughter, or who I thought was my granddaughter, run down the front hallway and up the stairs.
 I assumed she was getting something from her room.
 So I filled the pitcher and went back outside.
 But there was Milly, sitting on her father’s lap.”

 Hell no. I thought.
 Homemade sangria on the porch, I thought.

 Pam went on, “‘Well aren’t you quick as a bunny,’ I said to Milly, and asked what she’d gone upstairs for.
 My son said she’d been sitting there for the past ten minutes.”

 “Yes.
 I looked at Milly and realized that she had on a pale blue gingham dress, the girl I had seen at the stairs was wearing pink.
 I rushed back inside thinking that there was another child in the house.”

-“And you didn’t find anyone,” I said.
+“And you didn’t find anyone,” I guessed.